Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Introduction

 On the one hand, we derive an original algorithm to integrate the Langevin equations of motion for quantum particles.
 The designed algorithm is very general since it can be used to propagate both deterministic and stochastic forces.
 On the other hand, within our framework we show that the inclusion of the quantum nature of the nuclei in the QMC-driven MD does not slow down the simulation with respect to the classical counterpart.
 This is thanks to an effective average of wave function parameters in the polymer representation of quantum nuclei, which relies upon a bead-grouping technique.
 Therefore, the cost of the wave function optimization is not increased by the inclusion of the additional quantum degrees of freedom.

 To test our methodological development, we apply it to $\text{H}_5\text{O}_2^+$, namely the Zundel ion\cite{zundel_model}, widely used as benchmark system.
 Indeed, it is the simplest system to exhibit a non trivial proton transfer and its reduced size makes a comprehensive and systematic study of the problem easier.
-More importantly, there is a huge amount of data\cite{DFT_Zundel,parri_science,Vuilleumier1998,Vuilleumier2000,brueckner,aaauer,wales,extensive_H5O2,zundel_vibrational,Park2007} to compare our results with, because this system has been massively studied both theoretically and experimentally in the last fifty years.
-We can cite for instance the extremely accurate Potential Energy Surface (PES) generated by Bowman and coworkers from almost exact CCSD(T) calculations\cite{huang}.
-Moreover, because of the great importance of the NQE in this system, it is almost always used to test and validate new approaches.
-For example, Ceriotti and coworkers studied this system to validate their novel multiple time steps integrator to accelerate MD by including NQE at low cost using a thermostat which works with a colored noise\cite{Kapil2016}.
+More importantly, there is a huge amount of data\cite{DFT_Zundel,parri_science,rodolphe,Vuilleumier1998,Vuilleumier2000,brueckner,aaauer,wales,extensive_H5O2,zundel_vibrational,Park2007} to compare our results with, because the description of excess proton in water has been massively studied both theoretically and experimentally in the last fifty years.
+We can cite for instance the extremely accurate Potential Energy Surface (PES) generated by Bowman and coworkers from almost exact CCSD(T) calculations\cite{huang}, the MS-EVB method\cite{rodolphe,Vuilleumier1998,Schmitt1998,Day2002}, or more recently the LEWIS model developed by Herzfeld.\cite{Kale2012} Moreover, because of the great importance of the NQE in the Zundel cation, the latter is almost always used to test and validate new approaches\cite{Kapil2016}.